Andrew82mm/HomeAssignment/HomeAssignment3/ReadMe.md

     accessed through public methods (e.g. getFuel(), getAmmo(), etc.).

     - **Composition:**
-    Composition is Direction, this class cannot exist independently.
-Only in the Transformer class and its derivatives
+    The relationship between the Transformer and Shield classes is composition because the Shield objects are part of the Transformer objects and their life depends on the life of the transformer.

     - **Association:**
-    Weapon and Shield objects are associated with Autobot, Decepticon, and Microbot objects.
-When you create an Autobot,
+    The relationship between the Transformer and Weapon classes is association because the Transformer uses the Weapon
-    Decepticon, or Microbot object, you pass in pointers to the Weapon and Shield objects.
-This is an association because each of these objects uses or has access to a weapon and shield, but they exist independently of each other.
+    object in its methods but does not manage its life cycle.
 ---